 The ‘shore’ (a ribbon of sand that at other times of year is met with water) was a thirty second walk through trees.

-Robin shrugged, cracked a Kolsch.
+He shrugged, cracked a Kolsch.

 *Lest anyone leave this post with the notion that every minute was idyllic, here are a few parting words about the ‘bathroom’.